tzi/chewing-grid.css/README.md

 bower install chewing-grid --save
 ```

+You can use it with atomic classes, custom CSS rules or Sass mixins.

-The following HTML create a grid where the cells are:
+For example: the following HTML use atomic classes to create a grid where the cells are:

  * Maximum 4 in the same row
  * Minimum 300px large